 - 1. The officials will have no role in determining concussion other than the obvious one where a player is either unconscious or apparently unconscious.
 Officials will merely point out to a coach that a player is apparently injured and advise that the player should be examined by a health care professional for an exact determination of the extent of injury. - 2.
 If it is confirmed by the school's designated health care professional that the student did not sustain a concussion, the head coach may so advise the officials during an appropriate stoppage of play and the athlete may reenter competition pursuant to the contest rules. - 3.
 Otherwise, if competition continues while the athlete is withheld for an apparent concussion, that athlete may not be returned to competition that day but is subject to the return to play protocol. - a.
 The clearance may not be on the same date on which the athlete was removed from play. - b.
 Only an M.D., D.O., Physician's Assistant or Nurse Practitioner may clear the individual to return to activity. - c.
 The clearance must be in writing and must be unconditional.
 It is not sufficient that the M.D., D.O., Physician's Assistant or Nurse Practitioner has approved the student to begin a return-to-play progression.
 The medical examiner must approve the student's return to unrestricted activity. - d.
 Individual school, districts and leagues may have more stringent requirements and protocols including but not limited to mandatory periods of inactivity, screening and post-concussion testing prior or after to the written clearance for return to activity. - 4.
 Following the contest, an Officials Report shall be filed with a removed player's school and the MHSAA if the situation was brought to the officials' attention. - 5.
-Member schools are required to complete and submit an online report designated by the MHSAA to record and track head injury events when they occur in all levels of all sports during the season in practices and competitions.
+ONLINE REPORTING: Member schools are required to complete and submit an online report designated by the MHSAA to record and track head injury events when they occur in all levels of all sports during the season in practices and competitions.
 Schools with no concussions for a season (fall, winter and spring) are required to report this at the conclusion of that season. - 6.
-In cases where an assigned MHSAA tournament physician (MD/DO/PA/NP) is present, his or her decision to not allow an athlete to return to activity may not be overruled. - 7.
-Prior to returning to physical activity (practice or competition) the student and parent (if a minor student) must complete the Post-Concussion Consent Form.
-This form must be kept on file at the school and emailed to concussion@mhsaa.com or faxed to 517-332-4071.
+POST-CONCUSSION CONSENT FORM: Prior to returning to physical activity (practice or competition) the student and parent (if a minor student) must complete the Post-Concussion Consent Form which accompanies the written unconditional clearance of an M.D., D.O., P.A or N.P.
+This form should be kept on file at the school for seven years after the student's graduation and emailed to concussion@mhsaa.com or faxed to 517-332-4071. - 7.
+In cases where an assigned MHSAA tournament physician (MD/DO/PA/NP) is present, his or her decision to not allow an athlete to return to activity may not be overruled.

-SANCTIONS FOR NON-COMPLIANCE WITH CONCUSSION MANAGEMENT POLICY
+NON-COMPLIANCE WITH CONCUSSION MANAGEMENT POLICY